H4RB1NG3R1995/Titanic_Logistic_R/README.md

 4 variables PassengerId, Cabin, Ticket, Name are dropped sice they are qualitative variables and also redundant from a business perspective.

-Significant variables: Pclass2, Pclass3, Sexmale, Age, SibSp
+Negatively Significant variables: Pclass2, Pclass3, Sexmale, Age, SibSp Positively Significant variables: None

-Interpretation: People belonging from a higher age group. passenger class 2 and 3, of gender male and having siblings and spouses had less chances of survival compared to people from other categories.
+Interpretation: People belonging from a higher age group, passenger class 2 and 3, of gender male and having siblings and spouses had less chances of survival compared to people from other categories.